melissamcewen/uniquepetz/src/guide-photo.md

 ---
 layout: layouts/page.njk
-tags: pages
+tags: ['pages', 'guides', 'laboratory']
-category: guides
+description: How to add a photo to your petz using paintballz
-title: Guide- How to add a photo to your petz using paintballz
+title: Photo paintballz
 ---